 - Repeatedly waking up with a sore or dry throat

 - Occasionally waking up coughing or gasping for air

 - Constant morning headaches

 - Chronic forgetfulness, mood instability, or a reduced sex drive

 For those patients in the Northern Virginia Area, the oral and maxillofacial surgeons at Virginia Oral, Facial, and Implant Surgery, Dr. Gocke and Dr. Whiting offer consultation and treatment options.
 They can assess the anatomic relationships in the maxillofacial region, cardiovascular damage, and the level of obstruction with cephalometric (skull x-ray) analysis, nasopharyngeal exams performed with a flexible fiber-optic camera, and sleep studies to monitor an individual overnight.

 Once sleep apnea in a patient is properly diagnosed and monitored, there are several treatment options available at the Northern Virginia area office, including:

 - Night guards as a non-invasive and convenient fix

 - Many different simple laser and surgical options

-To find out more about all the options available for sleep apnea, contact our office in the Northern Virginia area to schedule a consultation at (703) 388-2805.
+Sleep apnea does not need to be a life-long condition, and patients in Northern Virginia have the professionals at Virginia Oral, Facial, and Implant Surgery to turn to when they need sleep apnea solutions.
+To find out more about all the options available for sleep apnea, contact the office to schedule a consultation at (703) 388-2805.